Finance journey

 Retirement planning usually moves through several layers: future balance growth, workplace-plan contributions, withdrawal assumptions, and what level of spending the portfolio needs to support.

-This page keeps those related calculations together so users can move from growth to target-setting and then into income-style planning without leaving the topic.
+This page keeps those related calculations together so users can move from growth to target-setting without leaving the topic.

 Best starting points